ZhuangLab/storm-analysis/doc/source/analysis.rst

    .. note:: The default measurement range is z +- 0.6um in 0.05um steps.

-	     The default AOI size is 12 pixels.
+	     The default value for `aoi_size` is 12 pixels.
+The actual size of the measured AOI will be 2x this value, or 24 pixels in this example.

 Converting the PSF to a spline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~